WHAT’S THE BEST CAT FOOD?

 LET’S START WITH CHOOSING A CAT FOOD

-This list has been updated: Brands have been re-classified, not only considering if main first 5 ingredients are high in proteins, but also if the formula informs all the essential amino acids cats need in the food’s analysis.
+This list has been updated: Brands have been re-classified, not only considering if main first 5 ingredients are high in proteins but also if the formula informs all the essential amino acids cats need in the food’s analysis.
+Consequently, on this update, the listing of 11 essential amino acids are very important criteria in this reviews.

 CAT FOODS LISTING ALL ESSENTIAL AMINO ACIDS: